 (c) a specified time or times of the year.

-[Section 30 amended by No. 66 of 1998 s.
+[Section 30 amended: No. 66 of 1998 s.
 12.]

 31. Review of Act

-(1) The Minister is to carry out a review of the operation and effectiveness of this Act within 6 months after the expiration of every 5 years from the commencement of section 1 of the Commercial Tenancy (Retail Shops) Agreements Amendment Act 1998 1.
+(1) The Minister is to carry out a review of the operation and effectiveness of this Act within 6 months after the expiration of every 5 years from the commencement of section 1 of the Commercial Tenancy (Retail Shops) Agreements Amendment Act 1998.